Mridulkrishnaparauha/Swiggy-Financial-Correlation-Analysis/README.md

 ## Business Context

 Swiggy is one of India's leading food delivery and quick-commerce platforms.

+It was selected due to its rapid growth in India's food delivery and quick-commerce sector, making it an interesting case study for financial analytics.

 Understanding relationships between financial statement variables can help analysts identify patterns in capital allocation, liabilities, investments, and asset growth.